TylerKealy/OOD-Photoshop/README.txt

 	does as the interface says.
 Simply an implementation of the interfacec as detailed. may pass in your own hashmap to use for testing purposes and allows for accessing outside of the class.
-PhotoshopControllerImpl
-	does as the interface says.
-Uses command design pattern in a Hashmap of commands.
-Uses purely text based commands currently.
+PhotoshopModelProImpl
+	extends PhotoshopModelImpl and adds functionality for blur, sharpen, sepia and greyscale.
 MockPhotoshopModel
 	this class simply holds a log of which functions are being called by the controller.
 Used to test the controller.

+APhotoshopController
+	does as the interface says.
+Uses command design pattern in a Hashmap of commands.
+Uses purely text based commands.
+Holds all starter commands PhotoshopControllerStarter
+	extends the APhotoshopController but does not add anything.
+Relies on all of its base functionality.
+PhotoshopControllerPro
+	extends the APhotoshopController and adds a couple of commands from the Pro edition.
+The commands are: blur, sharpen, sepia, and greyscale.

+AKernal
+	Implemets IKernel and holds some base functionality.
+Has an abstract method applyPixel that all derived classes must implement.
+Kernel
+	Extends AKernel.
+Holds a 2D array of floats which filters a pixel using its neighbors RGB values.
+AMatrx
+	Extends from AKernel, but doesn't use neighbors pixel values, just filters one to one... pixel to pixel.

 Direction
 	An enum that is either horiztonal or vertical. used in the model for Flip.
 RGB